hanapedia/icu-timetable/README.md

 ## Directories

-/database directory holds the tools for converting csv data into json, and saving it to Cloud Firestore.
+/utils directory holds the tools for firebase testing and migration

 /icu-timetable-client holds the react native application created using expo.